Dutch Oven Daddy

 Recipe Ingredients

-How to make Old Fashioned Chicken and Dumplings
+How to Make Dutch Oven Chicken and Dumplings

 Onion, carrot, and celery in a dutch oven with olive oil.

-Step 1: Add the olive oil to the Dutch oven or other large pot over medium high heat.
-Once hot, sauté the finely diced onions, carrots, and onions for about 5 minutes or until they begin soften.
+1. Step 1: Cook the Vegetables.
+Add the olive oil to your Dutch oven and heat over medium-high heat.
+Once hot, sauté the onions, carrots, and celery for about 5 minutes, or until they begin to soften.

 Seasonings added to the sauteed mirepoix in a dutch oven.

-Step 2: Add all the seasonings.
-Continue to sauté and stir until everything becomes fragrant.
+1. Step 2: Season.
+Add all the seasonings to the pot and continue to cook until everything becomes fragrant, stirring occasionally.

 Broth being added to the mirepoix.

-Step 3: Pour in the broth and bring to a boil.
+1. Step 3: Add the Broth.
+Pour in the broth and bring to a boil.
 Allow to simmer away at a low boil for at least 5 minutes.

 Dumpling ingredients in a bowl ready to be combined.

-Step 4: While the broth comes to a boil, combine the flour, salt, milk, and butter to a medium bowl.
-Use a pasty cutter to form the dough.
-It needs to be sticky or tacky to the touch.
+1. Step 4: Mix the Dumpling Dough.
+While the broth comes to a boil, combine the flour, salt, milk, and butter in a medium bowl.
+Use a pastry cutter to form the dough.
+It will be sticky or tacky to the touch.

 Dumpling dough rolled out and cut to size with a pizza cutter.